 - All ingredients must be at room temperature, otherwise, they won´t properly emulsify if eg. if butter is too cold, the batter might even break

 - Whisk room temp butter and sugar with an Electric hand mixer for 5 minutes until creamy and pale

 - Add in egg, one at a time, mix with a hand whisk after each addition

 - Sift in dry ingredients: flour, baking powder, and salt

 - Fold the mixture with a rubber spatula just until fully combined, do not over mix

 - Pipe batter into your donut mold.
 Do not fully fill the mold as the donuts will rise

 - Bake for 25 minutes or until a toothpick inserted into the cake comes out clean.
-Please note that frozen blueberries can make the batter more wet, meaning more baking time will be needed
+Please note that frozen blueberries can make the batter wetter, meaning more baking time will be needed

-Important that you chill them before glazing to make sure that the glazing will sit on them neatly.
+💡 Top Tip: Important that you chill these donuts before glazing them so the glazing will set on them neatly

 2. How to make blueberry glaze for donuts